Set up and use Apple Card on your iPhone

 4. Select Apple Card from the list of available payment methods.

 5. Apple fills out most of the sign-up form for you using your Apple ID information.
-You'll need to confirm the information, add the last four digits of your social security number, enter your annual income and accept the Apple Card terms and conditions.
+You'll need to verify and confirm the information, add the last four digits of your social security number, enter your annual income then accept the Apple Card terms and conditions.

 6. Once you're done, you'll receive an offer with what your credit limit and interest rate will be.
 Tap Accept Apple Card to open your Apple Card account.
 Select No Thanks if you change your mind.